 * Click here for rating key

 Foster Burger Restaurant Review: Almost everyone likes a burger, but even skeptics will be intrigued by Foster Burger's location is unassuming, on a busy section of a utilitarian boulevard better known for auto repair and pawn shops.
 But the burgers are among the most creative in the city.
-The basic patty of hand-ground beef with lettuce, house-made pickles, "Foster sauce" and onion is tasty enough, but two other features elevate its appeal.
-One is the fluffy brioche bun, baked by An Xuyen Bakery next door.
-The other is the creative selection of add-on's (at extra cost), which include fried eggs, mushrooms, bacon, pickled beets, sriracha sauce, and several cheeses.
+The basic patty of hand-ground beef with lettuce, house-made pickles, "Foster sauce" and onions is tasty enough, but add the fluffy brioche bun, baked by An Xuyen Bakery next door, and a selection of add-on's (at extra cost) to put it into its own class.
 Non-beef eaters may choose turkey, lamb or surprisingly good hemp veggie burgers.
 The Kiwi combines a lamb burger with cheddar, pickled beets, egg, mayo, lettuce, pickles and onions.
 Sides are also a cut above.
 A wedge salad is adorned with pork belly and herbal green goddess dressing.
-Creative fry preparations range from the trendy and caloric poutine (gravy-topped crunchy cheese curds) to a gourmet "black and white" version with Parmesan, truffle oil, and homemade squid ink aïoli.
+Fry preparations range from the trendy and caloric poutine (gravy-topped crunchy cheese curds) to a "black and white" version with Parmesan, truffle oil and homemade squid ink aïoli.
 Drinks can be cocktails as quirky as the burgers (Jameson and pickle juice, anyone?) to beers and old-fashioned chocolate malts.
-Over-size booths hide any overindulgence, or snag a comfortable seat on the heated patio.
+Oversize booths will hide any overindulgence, or snag a comfortable seat on the heated patio.
 Old concert posters on the wall provide atmosphere and may remind some patrons of their glorious youth at venues like La Luna and Satyricon.